-Paris is no different to any other big city in the world – wherever you go there are people who might want to take advantage of the fact that you’re busy working out where you are on the map or admiring the local architecture to line their own pockets.
+Paris is no different to any other big city in the world.
+Wherever you go, there are people who might want to take advantage of the fact that you’re busy working out where you are on the map or admiring the local architecture to line their pockets.

 But there’s no need to panic!
 Why?
 Because we’ve put together our top tips to make sure you’re au courant (in the know) and ready to face whatever the city has to throw at you with all the effortless nonchalance of a true Parisian.

 Paris is the city of love and… theft?
 You wouldn’t expect any different in any other major city in the world though, would you?
 You’ll hear announcements warning you about pickpockets in paris all the time on the metro.
 And you should really keep your wits about you at the Eiffel Tower, in front of the Louvre and anywhere else you find crowds of tourists.

 Our top tips: Wear your handbag or backpack on the front of your body.
 And do NOT keep your wallet or mobile phone in the back pocket of your trousers or in that little pocket on the front of your backpack.

 In restaurants: Don’t leave your mobile phone or wallet on your table.
 Someone could easily grab it as they walk past – especially if you’re sitting outside.

 2. The Ring-Trick Don't buy it!

 But have you heard about these other tricks thieves have up their sleeves?

 You’ve possible already been warned to watch out for the shell game scam…